rsdoiel/antenna/archives/2024/north_america_2024.49.md

 date: 2024-12-01, from: VOA News USA

-WASHINGTON — When U.S. President Joe Biden visits Angola on Wednesday, he will put into focus his legacy infrastructure project aimed at securing crucial supply chains on the African continent.
+WASHINGTON — When U.S. President Joe Biden visits Angola this week, he will put into focus his legacy infrastructure project aimed at securing crucial supply chains on the African continent.
 Called the Lobito Corridor, the project is the centerpiece of his administration’s strategy to counter China’s clout in global development.

 The Lobito Corridor is a $5 billion investment across multiple sectors that is intended to revitalize and extend the 1,300-kilometer Benguela railway line.
 It will connect the 120-year-old Angolan port of Lobito on the Atlantic Ocean to the Democratic Republic of Congo, and in its second phase, to Zambia.